pglombardo/pwpush-cli/README.md

 Command Line Interface to Password Pusher.

-<strong>This utility is currently in pre-beta form.
+<strong>This utility is currently in BETA.
 Most core functionality exists and works but needs a bit of polishing.</strong>

 </div>